-MISA Tanzania celebrates information day by awarding Golden Key to most open public institution
+MISA Tanzania awards Golden Key to most open public institution

 The event took take place at Kisenga Hall at the LAPF International Conference Centre from 8am to 2pm and brought together media and access to information stakeholders from all over the country.
-About 150 participants including Journalists, Media organizations and institutions, Media houses, legal and human rights organizations, government representatives, local and international NGOs as well as development partners took part in the event.
+About 150 participants including journalists, media organisations and institutions, media houses, legal and human rights organisations, government representatives, local and international NGOs, as well as development partners took part in the event.

-Among the activities of the day were Public dialogues by key players in the access to information campaigns.
-Discussions focussed on Stakeholders’ perspective of the state of Access to Information in Tanzania, the Access to Information Act and challenges to its implementation and the shrinking space for Media & Civil Society Organisations (CSOs) in the country.
+Among the activities of the day were public dialogues by key players in the access to information campaigns.
+Discussions focused on stakeholders’ perspective of the state of Access to Information in Tanzania, the Access to Information Act and challenges to its implementation and the shrinking space for media and civil society organisations in the country.